mrklp/D-GEX/README.md

 # D-GEX
-Computer code used in 'Mining influential genes based on deep learning'
+Computer code used in 'Mining influential genes based on deep learning'.